MekaGem/diligent-engine-tutorial/README.md

 * The expected render target format `RTVFormats[0]` using a predefined constant:
 `static constexpr auto texture_format = Diligent::TEX_FORMAT_RGBA8_UNORM;`.
 * Disable face culling and depth testing.
+* Specify that each vertex consists of
+  * 0: 2-component 32-bit float position
+  * 1: 2-component 32-bit float texture coordinates
 * And finally, disable blending as we are not going to use it in this tutorial.
 ```cpp
 void create_pipeline() {